 - Make no guarantees.
 During the informed consent process, it is prudent to discuss the most serious risks of the procedure, even when the likelihood is relatively low.
 If a complication occurs, the patient and family are less likely to view it as the result of negligence.

 - Avoid exaggerating reassurances that a particular complication should or will not occur.
 If a complication is encountered, a previous complete and honest conversation with the patient/family can be recounted for a shared understanding of the situation.

 Use Consent Forms Specific to Your Practice

-Although the informed consent doctrine remains dynamic, building a skillset that is patient-centered in the orthopedic specialty will enhance the therapeutic relationship while mitigating risk in the process of informed consent.
+Although the informed consent doctrine remains dynamic, building a skillset that is patient centered in the orthopedic specialty will enhance the therapeutic relationship while mitigating risk in the informed consent process.

 The guidelines suggested here are not rules, do not constitute legal advice, and do not ensure a successful outcome.
 The ultimate decision regarding the appropriateness of any treatment must be made by each healthcare provider considering the circumstances of the individual situation and in accordance with the laws of the jurisdiction in which the care is rendered.